Skive fH

-Skive fH (Skive forenede Håndboldklubber) is a handball club from Skive.
+Skive fH (Skive forenede Håndboldklubber) is a Danish handball club from Skive.
 The club has a team in the men's 1st Division.
 They play their home matches in Freja Arena.

-The Club is a fusion between Skive KFUM and Skive Håndboldklub and is among the country's biggest handball clubs with approximately 600 members and 10 senior teams.
+The Club is a fusion between Skive KFUM and Skive Håndboldklub and is among the country's biggest handball clubs with approximately 600 members, 7 senior teams and 50 youth teams.

-History/Squad
+History

+The team was founded in 1982 as a fusion between Skive KFUM and Skive Håndboldklub.

+In the 2008-09 season the team won their group in the 2nd Division, the third tier of Danish handball, and was promoted to the 1st Division.
+In the 2010-11 season they came second in the 1st Division and thus qualified for the promotion play-off against Viborg HK and Fredericia HK from the top league and Skanderborg Håndbold from the 1st Division.
+With 3 wins and a draw they secured promotion.